Base Rules

 Creating a Character

-You also have as many Hit Points as your Fortitude score.
+You also have as many Hit Points (HP) as your Strength score.

-You can have as many things in your Psyche as twice your Willpower score.
+You have an Inventory as big as twice your Strength score and a Psyche as big as twice your Willpower score.

 Choose a Character Class.
-Add the class’s starting equipment to your Inventory, its skills and spells to your Psyche and the class’ Template A abilities somewhere else on your character sheet.
+Add the class’s starting equipment to your Inventory, and its skills and spells to your Psyche.
+Each class level takes a Psyche slot.
+Note its abilities.

 Voilà!

-A Skill can be anything (flower arrangement, swordplay, etc.).
-When asked to roll for an action, if it would thematically make sense, for one of your skills, the roll becomes easier (a hard roll becomes a normal roll, a normal roll becomes an easy roll, and an easy roll becomes a success).
-Your skills are stored in your Psyche.
+A Skill can be any knowledge, and is stored is your Psyche.
+When asked to roll for an action, if it would thematically make sense to benefit from one of your skills, the roll becomes easier (a hard roll becomes a normal roll, a normal roll becomes an easy roll, and an easy roll becomes a success).

 Example: Using a Skill